Notes to Location and Mereology

 6. Though see Bird (2007) for a defense of the view that such laws are metaphysically necessary.

 11. Locational endurantism is endorsed by van Inwagen (1990a and 1990b), Bitter, Donnelly and Smith (2004), and Sattig (2006), and it is discussed sympathetically in Hawthorne (2006, 2008).
 Lewis (1999: 227) claims that there are possible worlds at which things endure via multilocation.
 Gilmore (2006) presents a relativity-based argument against locational endurantism.
 Gibson and Pooley defend locational endurantism against Gilmore's argument and others, though they do not positively endorse the view.
-Calosi (2010b: xi–xvi) presents a different relativity-based argument against locational endurantism.
+Calosi (2010b: xi–xvi, 2011) presents a different relativity-based argument against locational endurantism.
 Gilmore (2007) presents a time-travel based argument in favor of locational endurantism; Eagle (2010a) responds; Gilmore (2010) and Eagle (2010b) are rejoinders.
-Rychter (2011) offers a different response to Gilmore (2007).
-Balashov (2010) mounts a series of detailed relativity-based arguments against locational endurantism.
+Rychter (2011) and Wasserman (2018) offer a different responses to Gilmore (2007).
+Balashov (2010) develops a series of detailed relativity-based arguments against locational endurantism.
 Gilmore (2009), Donnelly (2010), and Kleinschmidt (2011) discuss the ways in which standard mereology would need to be modified if locational endurantism were true.
 Hofweber and Velleman (2011) deny the intelligibility of locational endurantism.
+Leonard (forthcoming) develops a version of locational endurantism that harmonizes with the view that spacetime is gunky.

-13. For more on relativizing responses to the traditional problem of change, see Haslanger (2003), Hawley (2010), and Carroll (2011), who focuses on time travel.
-G. E. Moore (1953: 356) discusses a view according to which colors are multilocated and bear incompatible ‘shape-relations’ to different regions.
-Ehring (2002) develops a variant of the problem of change that involves incompatible spatial relations rather than incompatible intrinsic properties.
-He argues that it applies to entities (such as immanent universals) that are capable of both multilocation and co-location.
-In response to Ehring, Gilmore (2003) develops a relativizing approach that treats apparently n-place spatial relations as being 2n-place, with n slots for spatially related things and another n slots for locations of those things.
-Calosi (2010b) suggests that the problem of change for multilocated objects becomes especially serious in the context of Minkowski spacetime.
+13. Moore (1953: 356) discusses a view according to which colors are multilocated and bear incompatible ‘shape-relations’ to different regions.
+Ehring (2002) develops a variant of the problem of change, applicable to multilocated universals, that involves incompatible spatial relations rather than incompatible intrinsic properties.
+Gilmore (2003) offers a relativizing response that treats apparently n-place spatial relations as being 2n-place, with n slots for spatially related things and another n slots for locations of those things.
+Keskinen, Keinänen, and Hakkarainen (2015) argue that this response fails.
+Carroll (2011) discusses change and incompatible properties in the context of time travel cases.
+Simon (forthcoming) offers an account designed to handle the case of a time-travelling enduring ghost whose younger and older selves have incompatible properties at the same location.
+For more on relativizing responses to the traditional problem of change, see Haslanger (2003) and Hawley (2010).